 We have two main sources of evidence for anything we say about caps in the 18th C. -portraits and artifacts. * This article is about the portrait evidence.

 Narrow the set of portraits to only those that are American, adult, 18th C, and women**.
-Throw out English, and European and children, as see what is left.
+Throw out English, European and children, and see what is left.
 The results are surprising.

 (This is an actual research method, where you gather data without making hypotheses, and stop gathering when you seem to be getting mostly repeats in the same ratios.
 I was glad to learn this recently.)

 - We have no cap evidence before 1750.
 American portraits are rare in the first half of the century.
 Of the few we have, most wore no cap for their portrait.